 The most important piece of advice I can give you regarding cooking a prime rib roast is to use a good meat thermometer!
 I recommend this ChefAlarm by ThermoWorks.
 With a remote thermometer you can tell exactly what the temperature of the meat is without having to open the oven door.

-- One standing rib roast, 3 to 7 ribs (estimate serving 2 people per rib), bones cut away from the roast and tied back to the roast with kitchen string (ask your butcher to prepare the roast this way)
+- One standing rib roast, 3 to 7 ribs (estimate serving 2-3 people per rib), bones cut away from the roast and tied back to the roast with kitchen string (ask your butcher to prepare the roast this way)

 - Freshly ground black pepper

-If your butcher hasn't already done so, cut the bones away from the roast and tie them back on to the roast with kitchen string.
+2 Tie roast with kitchen string: If your butcher hasn't already done so, cut the bones away from the roast and tie them back on to the roast with kitchen string.
 This will make it much easier to carve the roast, while still allowing you to stand the roast on the rib bones while cooking.

-5 With a knife or scissors, cut the strings which attach the meat to the bones.
-Remove the bones (save for making stock for soup.
 Then, using a sharp carving knife, slice meat across the grain for serving, making the slices about 1/4-1/2 inch thick.